Zubarah: Fortifications

-In spite of its defensive fortifications, Zubarah was attacked on several occasions.
+Despite its defensive fortifications, Zubarah was attacked on several occasions.
 In addition to two major attacks carried out at the behest of Nasr Al-Madhkur in 1778, and 1782, the residents of the town were engaged in a war with the Banu Kaab of Khuzestan during the late eighteenth century.

 Industry

 A large number of date-presses (madbassat) are found in houses throughout the town.
 They are small rooms with ridged plastered floors sloping to one corner where a jar would have been placed.
-Dates were packed in sacks and placed on the floor with weights on top to squeeze out the date juice - a sweet sticky syrup (dibs).
+Dates were packed in sacks and placed on the floor with weights on top to squeeze out the date juice – a sweet sticky syrup (dibs).
 The jar would collect and preserve the syrup for later consumption or use in cooking.
 In 2014, a site was excavated which revealed the largest yet-discovered date-pressing site in the country and region.
 There were 27 date presses found overall, including 11 found in one lone complex.

 Attractions

-Zubarah Fort
+Al Zubara Fort

 Zubarah is well known for the fortress of 1938, which was officially named after the town.
-The Zubarah Fort follows a traditional concept with a square ground plan with sloping walls and corner towers.
-Three of the towers are round while the fourth, the south east tower, is rectangular; each is topped with curved-pointed crenellations, with the fourth as the most machicolated tower.
-The fort's design recalls earlier features common in Arab and Gulf fortification architecture, but varies by being constructed on concrete foundations.
-It marks the transition from solely stone-built structures to cement-based one, albeit in a traditional design.
+The Al Zubara Fort follows a traditional concept with a square ground plan with sloping walls and corner towers.
+Three of the towers are round while the fourth, the southeast tower, is rectangular; each is topped with curved-pointed crenellations, with the fourth as the most machicolated tower.
+The fort's design recalls earlier features common in Arab and Gulf fortification architecture but varies by being constructed on concrete foundations.
+It marks the transition from solely stone-built structures to cement-based ones, albeit in a traditional design.

-Originally, the fort was built as a base for the Qatari military and police to protect Qatar's north-west coast as part of a series of forts along Qatar's coastline.
-It was restored in 1987 with the removal of a number of much later auxiliary buildings erected to house the Qatari forces.
+Originally, the fort was built as a base for the Qatari military and police to protect Qatar's northwest coast as part of a series of forts along Qatar's coastline.
+It was restored in 1987 with the removal of some much later auxiliary buildings erected to house the Qatari forces.
 After opening, the fort quickly became a major heritage attraction and, for a while, a local museum.
 Due to the unsuitable conditions in the fort for displaying and storing finds, the objects were relocated to Doha in 2010.
 Starting in 2011, the Qatar Museums Authority conducted a project of monitoring and restoration to ensure the upkeep of the fort.
 Between 2010 and 2013, parts of the fort were inaccessible to visitors.